 Content Source Versioning Methods

-In this scheme, each branch in a git repository stores a version of a component just like we use branches to store versions of a software project.
-The name of the branch itself doesn’t matter.
+Using this method, you store each documentation version in a branch of a git repository, just like you use branches to store version lines of a software project.
+The name of the branch itself does not matter.
 It’s the version key in the component version descriptor that determines the version.

-Branches handle this for us.
-You simply create a new branch from an existing reference in the repository, and the repository only stores what’s changed since that branch point.
+Branches offer the right balance.
+By creating a new branch from an existing reference in the repository to hold a new version, the repository only stores what’s changed since that branch point.
+And that branch can receive updates at any time.
 That’s what git does best.

 Branches map well to the system of references provided by git and are flexible enough to allow documentation to be updated freely.